marijnh/Eloquent-JavaScript/20_node.md

 {{index "readFile function", "callback function"}}

-For example, there is a function called `readFile` which reads a file and then calls a callback with the file's contents.
+For example, the function called `readFile` reads a file and then calls a callback with the file's contents.

 ```